FACIAL HAIR AND WORLD POLITICS

 From Moustache Hating to Moustache war

-in a moustache war as Operation Iraqi Freedom attempts to pluck the
+in a moustache war as Operation Iraqi Freedom attempted to pluck the

 hairs one by one from the face of the Saddam Nation.